How to use Cookies with IronPDF

 Frequently Asked Questions

-The ChromeHttpLoginCredentials class in IronPDF is used to pass login credentials when applying cookies, enabling authentication for sessions during the rendering process.
+The ChromeHttpLoginCredentials class in IronPDF is used to pass login credentials when applying cookies, enabling authentication for sessions during the PDF rendering process.

-What are the different RequestContexts?
+What are the different types of RequestContexts in IronPDF?

 Software Engineer